Home

 Indigenous peoples throughout the world, through their wisdom and history rooted in place, remind us of these ecological principles.
 "The Circle of Life" reminds us that what dies today makes new life tomorrow.
 The Native North American expression "All Our Relations" reminds us of our interconnectedness — we are, literally, related to everything else on Earth.

-Wombat, GlobalCommunity.org Here's the best (short) video available online for helping your kids remember that we're all connected.
-In fact, Wombat practically became the mascot of our school greening initiative — both students and adults love him.
-With several viewings, his message really began to sink in.
+Here's the best (short) video available online for helping your kids remember that we're all connected.
+In fact, Wombat practically became the mascot of our school greening initiative — both students and adults love it.
+With several viewings, its message really began to sink in.

 "The sun shines not on us, but in us.
 The rivers flow not past, but through us." — John Muir